 You may not attempt to gain access to computer systems (on or off campus) for which you have not been explicitly granted access.

 Williams-specific or commercially obtained network resources may not be retransmitted outside of the College community.
-Examples include copyrighted course materials, electronic journals, other commercial information services from the Williams College Library, and private student and/or employee-related information such as home phone numbers, addresses, and photographs of students.
+Examples include copyrighted course materials, electronic journals, other commercial information services from the Williams College Library, and private student and/or employee-related information such as home phone numbers, or addresses.

 Forging, Password Sharing, Password Stealing